D3Engineering/d3-jetson-bsp/README.md

 Nvidia.
 The use of git submodules requires extra steps that are not needed for git repositories that do not use submodules.

-After the initial clone choose your branch.
-The master branch serves as an example for building the standard Nvidia Jetson kernel.
-D3 specific code will be added on different branches.
-The following will checkout the nvidia branch with Linux for Tegra r32.1 submodules.
+After the initial clone choose a branch corresponding to the release you would like to build.
+The master branch only provides this documentation; all working code is contained in branches.
+D3 specific code will be added on different branches in the near future.
+The following will checkout the nvidia branch with Linux for Tegra r32.2.1 submodules.

 ```
-git checkout nvidia/r32.1
+git checkout nvidia/r32.2.1
 git submodule update --init
 ```